Recreation in the Parks

 At the "Prater" amusement park, you can rent a bicycle or rickshaw (near the roller coaster) and begin your exploration on the 4.5 kilometer-long Prater Hauptallee (main avenue).

-Lainz Game Preserve
+Lainz Game Reserve

 The Steinhofgründe is a natural, 42 hectare leisure area in Vienna's 14th district with pleasant hiking trails, small pools, picnic meadows, playgrounds and a wonderful view of Vienna.
 In winter, you can also toboggan and go cross-country skiing here.
 A special delight for the eye is the "Kirche am Steinhof" or "Otto Wagner Church".
 It was built between 1904 and 1907 to the plans of Otto Wagner, but can only be viewed inside during mass and on guided tours.